Agnetha - The Facts

 The second Agnetha single in 1970 featured "Ta det bara med ro" (Take it easy).
 The single did not enter the Swedish chart though.

 The third LP called "Som jag är" (As I Am) was released at the end of 1970.
-Agnetha had written two songs.
-One of them "Om tårar vore guld" had already become a smash hit on Swedish Top.
-One song - "Hjärtats saga" war arranged by Agnetha and her new boyfriend Björn Ulvaeus.
+Agnetha had written two songs - the single success "Om tårar vore guld" and "Jag skall göra allt".
+One song - "Hjärtats saga" was arranged by Agnetha and Björn Ulvaeus.
+Agnetha had even written lyrics to two songs: "Tänk va' skönt" and "Sov gott min lilla vän".
 The album was produced by Little Gerhard and Björn Ulvaeus.
+Totally the album featured 12 songs written by various composers.
+Sven-Olof Walldoffs orchestra and choir accompanied the singer in the studio.
+The album was released by CBS-Cupol in Sweden.

 1971